[[ row[result_col_index]["logo_text"] ]]

 While breakdown cover can be bought as a policy on it’s own, some insurers offer it as an optional extra, while others offer it as a standard inclusion.
 It’s always best to shop around and compare your options to make sure you are getting the best deal possible.

-There’s a wide range of factors to take into account LIKE add-ons provided by different insurance companies, your own personal needs.
+There’s a wide range of factors to take into account like add-ons provided by different insurance companies, your own personal needs.
+Your quote will vary depending on if you'd like to get nationwide recovery, onward travel, or european cover options.

 Compare some of the cheapest car breakdown policies in the UK with our car insurance comparator tool.